 There are lots of DIY projects that I’d consider “fun”.
 Staining a deck is NOT one of them.
 BUT, on the flipside, it’s probably one of the most important maintenance type projects we can do at home if we have a deck.
 A wood deck needs to be re-stained approximately every 3-5 years, and if you pay someone else to do it each time, that’s a lot of money adding up over the years.
 Doing it yourself is not difficult, but it is definitely a bit time consuming.
 We’ll talk you through what we have found to be the most important aspects of tackling this project, and tips for making the process a little more bearable.

-Shop our Outdoor Living Area
+Sources for our Outdoor Living Area

 Links below to items purchased, or similar products if an exact match is no longer available.